joseph-serrao/inhuman-benchmark-test/README.md

 - `BEST` is the setting to get the best possible score across the entire database of the website (Running `main.py` with this setting isn't recommended, as it takes a very long time).

 You can manipulate the values of either constant and of any module to run the bot at whatever pace you like.

+### IV.
+Avoiding Errors

+To avoid any errors where the bot randomly stops running and to maximize its performance, it is best to run the program on it's own without minimizing the browser window or using any other applications that uses the internet and consumes a lot of the speed (like video calling).